Dubuque furniture manufacturer reports $5 million loss in second quarter

 Growth in e-commerce sales provided positive news.
 The company reported a 30% increase in such sales during the second quarter, compared to the same three-month period in 2018.

-Flexsteel Industries will host a conference call Tuesday morning to discuss the latest results.
+Flexsteel Industries will host a conference call this morning to discuss the latest results.